jckuri/pneumonia_detector/FDA_Submission.md

 However, the value 0.5 is not the best threshold possible.
 Many thresholds were examined and the best threshold `0.4909` produced an F1-score of `0.40` and an accuracy of `0.8906 (89.06%)`.

-If you read this ground-breaking paper, you will notice that the average F1-score of radiologists is `0.387`, which is below the F1-score of `0.40` of this model.
+If you read this ground-breaking paper "CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning" (by Andrew Ng et al) <https://arxiv.org/pdf/1711.05225.pdf>, you will notice that the average F1-score of radiologists is `0.387`, which is below the F1-score of `0.40` of this model.
 This means the performance of this device is reasonably good to be accepted by the FDA as a CAD system (Computer Aided Diagnosis).

 <p align='center'><img src='images/paper_f1-scores.png' width='50%'/></p>